Tom Emmer: Bullying

 During an October 9, 2010, televised debate, Emmer said he would oppose legislation to combat school bullying against gay and lesbian young people.
-Emmer, who voted against anti-bullying legislation as a state lawmaker, said that teachers are most responsible for halting bullies, but suggested that the threat of lawsuits keeps them from doing so.
+He voted against anti-bullying legislation as a state lawmaker and said that teachers are most responsible for halting bullies, but suggested that the threat of lawsuits keeps them from doing so.
 "I don't think we need more laws; I think we need more understanding," he said.

+Moment of silence for Derek Chauvin

+Emmer defended Minnesota Republicans who held a moment of silence at their June 2026 convention for Derek Chauvin, the former Minneapolis police officer who murdered George Floyd.
+"It's a sad day in the State of Minnesota when it's so-called news that hundreds of patriotic Minnesotans came together to peacefully and respectfully recognize a member of law enforcement", Emmer said in a statement provided to the local Fox television outlet.

 Climate and environment

 As a state representative, in 2007 Emmer called climate science "Al Gore's climate porn", referring to Gore's documentary An Inconvenient Truth.

 Emmer co-sponsored a 2022 nonbinding resolution in support of domestic oil and gas production, which did not pass.
 The proposal urged the House to "support the safe and responsible development of its energy resources via drilling".

 The environmental advocacy League of Conservation Voters has given Emmer a lifetime score of 5%, the lowest in Minnesota's congressional delegation.
 Recent votes improved his 2021 score to 21%, compared to the U.S. House average of 57%.